wso2/docs-choreo-dev/en/docs/administer/configure-enterprise-login.md

 ### Prerequisites

 1. Configure [Enterprise Login for your organization](https://wso2.com/choreo/docs/administration/configure-enterprise-login/).
-2. Make sure your Enterprise IDP includes the groups/roles attributes in the tokens it sends to Asgardeo in the respective protocol.
+2. Be sure your Enterprise IDP includes the groups/roles attributes in the tokens it sends to Asgardeo in the respective protocol.
-3. Make sure you have admin privileges in Choreo.
+3. Be sure you have admin privileges in Choreo.

 ### Step1: Configure Asgardeo